vireshbackup/habushu/README.md

  - ~~fab build~~ (currently not necessary)

 RUNNING
- - fab run (runs a single-threaded dev server.
+ - fab run_dev (runs a single-threaded dev server.
 NOT suitable for production)
+ - fab run (runs a gunicorn server with two workers listening on localhost:5000)

 STATUS
  - done: search, episodelist and episode-details